thatregularguy/Solana_Raydium_Trading/readme.md

 - **Integrate with Jito:** Leverage Jito for optimized MEV (Maximal Extractable Value) to maximize your trading strategies on Solana.

 This repository serves as a practical resource for developers looking to automate their interactions with the Raydium DEX and manage their Solana accounts programmatically.

-## 💰 Support My Work
-If these scripts have helped you, please consider supporting my work.
-Your support will help me continue to develop these tools and create more useful resources for the crypto community.

-🚀 sol: CQrCmmHvZqgQBGzmw17ZjGPa1Wue3v21ybcZsTpMzv4o